kgreav/cassandra-dtest-1/README.md

     pytest --upgrade-tests-only

-Filters can be combined.
-For example, to run all tests which are `upgrade_test` AND `resource_intensive`:
+To run all tests which are both `upgrade_test` AND `resource_intensive`:

     pytest --force-resource-intensive-tests --upgrade-tests-only

-or to run ONLY `resource_intensive` upgrade tests:
+    or

-    pytest --upgrade-tests-only --resource-intensive-tests-only
+    pytest --resource-intensive-tests-only --upgrade-tests-only

 Installation Instructions
 -------------------------